emberjs/guides/source/localizable/tutorial/subroutes.md

 });
 ```

-We have modified the `path` for the `show` route.
-It no longer defaults to `/rentals/show` but instead `/rentals/:rental_id`.
-This means we can now access the `rental_id` on the route itself.
+The `rental_id` will now be passed to the route.

 ## Finding By ID

-Next, we will want to edit our `show` route to return the specific rental we want.
+Next, we want to edit our `show` route to retrieve the requested rental:

 ```app/routes/rentals/show.js{+2,+3,+4}
 export default Ember.Route.extend({